kadekcipta/ZmqJsonRpc/README.md

 - Asynchronous and synchronous client
 - Method namespacing to group methods or to identify a class
 - PUB/SUB for notification
-- ROUTER/DEALER for worker distribution to provide basic scalability
+- ROUTER/DEALER for worker distribution to provide basic scalability (*)
-- Windows service that can install multiple service modes and names using single executable (experimental)
+- Windows service that can install multiple service modes and names using single executable (*)

 #Goal
 - Provide simple .NET based system for internal task distribution
-- Easy to scale by adding more workers behind router
+- Easy to scale by adding more workers behind router (*)
 - Easy to monitor

 #Todos